 For example, a sharp edge on the suspension assembly of our test scooter started to fray some of the wires running from the cockpit.
 After about 100 miles of test riding, the sharp edge had cut through the outer housing, exposing the colorful jackets of the inner wires.
 The fix is an easy one, but just an example of what you should expect.

 Though the folding mechanism is robust, other joints in the scooter have some play and just don’t feel super tight.
 We expect you’ll have to make some adjustments of the D5+ out of the box to get it more dialed in.
 Even after tuning, the D5+ will still have some of these quirks.

-We think the Nanorobot D5+ is probably the ultimate tinkerer’s scooter.
+We think the Nanorobot D5+ is suitable as a tinkerer’s scooter.
 For under $1400, you get a hefty scooter with large batteries, massive motors, and a versatile frame.
 It’s a lot of scooter for the dollar but comes with some quirks that you’ll want to iron out.

 |Max rider weight||330 lb|

 |Brake type||Disc + Disc|